Skip to main content

 • “Not only are the graphics just way below the original, but you can't even play the tutorial.”

-• “The graphics are not great, lighting is terrible which really?”
+• “The graphics are not great; the lighting is terrible.”

-Players consistently find the grinding aspect of the game tedious and repetitive, particularly due to the management of multiple settlements and the need to engage in frequent expeditions for resources.
+Players find the grinding aspect of the game to be tedious and repetitive, particularly due to the management of multiple settlements and the need to frequently engage in expeditions for resources.
 The mechanics, while initially interesting, quickly become monotonous as players are required to perform repetitive tasks without sufficient variety or passive options for resource generation.
-Overall, the gameplay loop is criticized for being boring and lacking engaging content, leading to frustration among users.
+Overall, the gameplay loop is criticized for being boring and overly reliant on micromanagement.

 • “The balancing act you have to play to keep all the zones in the green gets tedious.”